Spring Boot Starter Security

-This guide will help you understand the different features Spring Boot Starter Security brings in using two examples:
+This guide will help you understand the different features that Spring Boot Starter Security brings in, using two examples:

 - A REST Service